hasura/route-forge/README.md

 ## Features

-- Transform GraphQL queries into REST-like endpoints using a structure transformation engine that generates data lineage and provenance documentation.
+- Transform GraphQL queries into REST-like endpoints using a metadata-driven transformation engine that generates data lineage and provenance documentation.
 - Configurable endpoint mapping - the transformation engine lets you create any output shape from any input shape
 - Variable extraction from URL parameters, query strings, and request body